e-picas/drumgizmo-kits-generator/README.md

 ### Releases

-The releases are built manually with an automated process with [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/).
+The releases are built manually with an automated process using [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/).

 ### Security